2 Day Porto Itinerary: Everything To Do In 48 Hours

 Church of Saint Francis (20 mins)

-You’ve been to a few churches today, this is the final church on this 48 hour Porto itinerary.
+You’ve been to a few churches today, this is the final church on this 48 hours in Porto itinerary.
 Church of Saint Francis is known as the “golden church” due to its 400kg of gold leaf that covers intricate wooden carvings from floor to ceiling.
 The Tree of Jesse, a stunning family tree of Christ carved in wood, is particularly spectacular.

 Don’t miss the equally spooky but cool catacombs underneath, they were used as a burial place for wealthy Porto merchants.